purnell-davis/messenger_api_engineering_project/README.md

 ### Start/Invoke the API
-After setup (`make setup` and `make install`), you may also need to activate the virtual environment.
+After setup (`make setup`), you may also need to activate the virtual environment.
 ```
 source .venv/bin/activate
 ```
+Then run `make install`.

 You'll then start the API by running: `make start-api`.